American Numismatic Association: Headquarters

 The ANA's administration operates from its Colorado Springs headquarters.
-The ANA's monthly journal, The Numismatist, is produced here; its editor-in-chief is Caleb Noel.
+The ANA's monthly journal, The Numismatist, is produced here.
 Many articles are contributed by ANA members.
 The facility houses the largest circulating numismatic library in the world.
 Books, educational slide programs and instructional videotapes are loaned to members without charge other than costs to cover postage and insurance.
 The ANA has many affiliate club members throughout the United States, such as the Beverly Hills Coin Club and the Chicago Coin Club.

 ANA headquarters contains the ANA Money Museum, which includes over 250,000 objects encompassing the history of numismatics from the earliest invention of money to modern day.

 The Harry W. Bass Collection, a feature of the museum from 2000-2022, featured American gold coins, experimental pattern coins and paper money.
 The collection includes a complete set of three dollar gold coins, including the unique 1870-S specimen, a complete type set of U.S. gold coin designs from 1834 to 1933, and a collection of pattern coins from the United States Mint.
 In April 2022, the museum announced that the foundation was auctioning off the collection, with the proceeds going to various Dallas-area charities.

 The museum also offers changing exhibits about money in history, art, archeology, banking and economics, and coin collecting.
 Members may study the items on display and, by prearrangement, can use other museum materials for research purposes.